Digital Therapeutics Project, Spring 2023, University of St.Gallen

 - DTx for adolescents with diabetes, PD Dr. med.
 Udo Meinhardt, Facharztpraxis für Endokrinologie, Diabetes & Sportmedizin

 - DTx for clients of general practitioners “GP 2.0”, Prof. Dr. med.
 Martin Brutsche, Kantonsspital St.Gallen & Prof. Dr. René Rossi, Empa St.Gallen

-- DTx for patients preparing for acute interventions, Prof. Dr. med.
+- DTx for coronary heart disease patients after cardiac rehabilitation, Dr. med.
+Marc Buser, Prof. Dr. med.
 Hans Rickli & Prof. Dr. med.
-Miodrag Filipovic, Kantonsspital St.Gallen (to be confirmed)
+Miodrag Filipovic, Kantonsspital St.Gallen